thoughtworks/pacto/README.md

 Contracts is a Ruby implementation of the [Consumer-Driven Contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) pattern for evolving services.
 It's main features are:

-- A simple language for specifying a contract;
+- A simple language for specifying a contract.
-- An automated way to validate that a producer meets it's consumers requirements;
+- An automated way to validate that a producer meets it's consumers requirements.
 - An auto-generated stub to be used in the consumer's acceptance tests.

 It was developed in a micro-services environment, specifically a RESTful one, so expect it to be opinionated.
 Although